untoldengine/UntoldEngine/docs/Architecture/streamingRegionManager.md

 `loadRegion(id:)` (internal):

 1. Marks region `.loading`.
 2. Checks `MemoryBudgetManager.canAccept(sizeBytes:)`.
-If the budget is full, attempts `evictLRU` before proceeding; if still full, marks region `.unloaded` and returns.
+If the budget is full and `MemoryBudgetManager.shouldEvict()` is true, fetches `getEvictionCandidatesToTarget()` and unregisters/destroys each candidate entity to free memory.
+Either way — whether or not eviction happened — the region is then unconditionally marked `.unloaded` and `loadRegion` returns for this call; it does **not** retry `canAccept` after evicting, so a load that hits the budget wall always defers to the next load-path pass rather than completing in the same call.
 3. For each `AssetReference` in `region.assets`:
    - Calls `createEntity()` + `setEntityMeshAsync(entityId:filename:withExtension:)`.
    - Registers memory with `MemoryBudgetManager` for the root entity and all children.